Everson4t/antivirus-for-objectstore/README.md

 # Low cost antivirus for object storage

-Low cost Anti-virus for Oracle Cloud object store
+Low cost Antivirus for Oracle Cloud object store

 ## Overview

-Improve security and maintain compliance by building a low cost anti-virus to scan all your objects in a bucket and also scan an object when it is created using only an instance and open source software.
+Improve security and maintain compliance by building a low cost antivirus to scan all your objects in a bucket and also scan an object when it is created using only an OCI instance and open source software.

 You can store an unlimited amount of unstructured data of any content type in your internet-scale and high-performance object storage .
-You may want to run an anti-virus to identify threats and then move those objects to another bucket called quarantine.
+You may want to run an antivirus to identify threats and then move those infected objects to another bucket called quarantine.

-We are going to use Clamav open source anti-virus engine for detecting trojans, viruses, malware and other malicious threats for this solution
+We are going to use Clamav open source antivirus engine for detecting trojans, viruses, malware and other malicious threats for this solution.

 ## Setup

 You can spin up your instance on a different **Compartment** and a new **Virtual Cloud Network** using a VCN template or you can just start your instance on a existing subnet.
-It is all about you and we are going to use a new compartment called **scan**.
-Besides that you are gonna need to setup the following resources:
+It is all up to you.
+We are going to use a new compartment called **scan**.
+Besides that you'll need to setup the following resources:

 ### Object Storage

-1. Select a bucket with objects to scan and enable *Emit Object Events*
+1. Select a bucket with objects to scan and enable *Emit Object Events* for this bucket
 2. Create a bucket to move infected object to it (quarantine)

 ### Security